 Simon Colton QC undertakes a broad range of commercial litigation and arbitration.
 He has substantial experience in very large-scale and multi-jurisdictional litigation, often involving complex questions of jurisdiction and conflicts of laws and foreign law issues.
 He has particular expertise in audit negligence, and in the fields of civil procedure, damages, and the law of economic torts and restitution for unjust enrichment.

-Simon is recommended by Chambers and Partners in Commercial Dispute Resolution include: "Has the ability to produce detailed and compelling drafts at great speed."
+Simon's recommendations by Chambers and Partners in Commercial Dispute Resolution include: "Has the ability to produce detailed and compelling drafts at great speed."
 "He is very bright, very responsive, and just a really good person to have on board."; "He's a real expert in the law of restitution and is very user-friendly", "He displays excellent written work and advocacy skills, and is brilliant at dealing with the client"; “Exceptionally intelligent and incisive, he's versatile and a talented communicator", "A fantastic team player who gets to the heart of issues with speed and clarity" .
 Simon is also recommended by the Legal 500 in Commercial Litigation: [2018-19] ‘An excellent junior silk who represents the next generation.’; "Thoroughly brilliant; a persuasive advocate and a nice man to deal with"; “Clever, efficient, nimble and a delight to work with; he should make it to the very top”.

 Simon appears regularly before a range of tribunals, most frequently the Commercial Court and the Court of Appeal, either alone or as part of a team.
 He is comfortable working in Italian and in French, and accepts work involving instructions and documents in those languages.